rackerlabs/rackspace-how-to/content/intro-to-databases/reasons-to-use-a-nosql-db.md

   solution to be scalable, the data must be easy to share across multiple servers.

 - To speed development.
-If you're developing in frequent iterations, or if you need to make frequent updates to the data structure without significant downtime between versions, a relational database will slow you down.
+When developing in rapid iterations or making frequent updates to the data structure, a relational database slows you down.
   However, because NoSQL data doesn’t need to be prepped ahead of time, you can make frequent updates to the data structure with minimal downtime.

 - To boost horizontal scalability.
-The CAP theorem states that in any distributed system, only two of the three properties (consistency, availability, and partition tolerance) can be used simultaneously.
+The CAP theorem states that in any distributed system, only two of the three CAP properties (consistency, availability, and partition tolerance) can be used simultaneously.
 Adjusting these properties in favor of strong partition tolerance enables NoSQL users to boost horizontal scalability.